 Hi!
 I'm Allison Korn.

-I am a self-taught metal clay artist based in Brattleboro, Vermont.
+I am a metal clay artist based in Brattleboro, Vermont.
 I create my own designs and make all my jewelry myself by hand.
 After living in Ecuador for ten years, in 2014 my family and I moved to Vermont, where I decided I was going to turn my jewelry making into a business.
 I have two children, and draw my inspiration for my jewelry from my own personal journeys in life, from the Andes Mountains, and from the Green Mountains of Vermont.

 In 2012 I found myself in the middle of a masters in anthropology program in Canada, completely burnt out from academia.
 I realized that while I had done creative things my whole life, I had always pushed them aside to do the things I was “supposed to do.”
 I knew I wanted to dedicate my energy to something creative and I decided that I wanted to make silver jewelry